 Change is hard.
 Self-acceptance can be our motivator.

-I’ve been professionally helping people in this way for the last six years.
+I’ve been professionally helping people in this way for the last seven years.
 But the passion for serving others has been a lifelong journey.

 I grew up playing Nintendo with neurodivergent clients in the waiting room of my father's clinic.
 There I met the most unique individuals - and there I realized our differences are what makes the world work.

 From the waiting room, to helping launch and direct a family private practice, I cultivated my passion for seeing every person and for reminding others that we're worthy no matter our differences.

 I hold a BS in Psychology from UNT and an MS in Counseling from SMU.
 Originally I was drawn to working solely with kiddos, but in my Master’s program, I solidified my ultimate passion for serving neurodiverse individuals, whether they're 4 years old or 64 years old.
 I've since specialized in autism and related severe depression and anxiety challenges, especially in underserved populations.

 I routinely contribute to research projects with other professionals, and I’m always excited to learn more.
 I love helping move this profession forward — because it ultimately means helping people.